ChryssaNab/Image-Colorization/README.md

 ---
 ### [**Visualization**](#) <a name="visualization"></a>

-The script *visualize.py* loads a checkpoint, initializes the corresponding model, plots the loss curves, and finally passes images from test set through the model.
+The script *visualize.py* loads a checkpoint, initializes the corresponding model, plots the loss curves, and finally evaluates the model on the test set.

-To execute this script, edit the following variables from the code itself:
+To execute this script, first modify the following variables from the code itself:
-- *base_results_path:* Points the parent results directory.
-For example "<path_to_project>/Deep_Learning_RUG/Results/U_net"
+- *base_results_path:*  Indicates the directory for results (default="./results/U_net")
-- *checkpoint_path:* Points to the model we want to load
+- *checkpoint_path:* Indicates the model we intend to load.
-- *pretrained:* True for ResNet cGAN; False for UNet cGAN
+- *pretrained:* Set to True for ResNet cGAN and False for UNet cGAN.
 - *batch_size*

 Executing this script will show a grid with the progression of the losses based on the *output.csv* file and create a new directory under *Results* with the real, grayscale and generated images.